imcf/psytricks/README.md

 PSyTricks ships with two options for the PowerShell layer:

 * A wrapper script that is launched as a suprocess from the Python code.
-It doesn't require and further setup beyond the package installation but performance is rather poor.
+It doesn't require any further setup beyond the package installation but performance, well, slow.
 * A (zero-authentication) `REST` service providing several `GET` and `POST` endpoints to request status information or perform actions.
 Performance is *much* better compared to the wrapper script, but obviously this requires the